Top Tips for Feeding the Ulcer Prone Horse

 - Use low-calorie forages for good do-ers to provide chew time without weight gain

-- Focus on feeding little and often – dividing the total forage ration in to as many small meals as possible helps to keep the time the stomach is empty as short as possible.
+- Focus on feeding your horse or pony little and often – dividing the total forage ration in to as many small meals as possible helps to keep the time the stomach is empty as short as possible.

 - Try to avoid cereal based concentrates as they increase acidity levels in the digestive system.
 Use digestible fibre sources like alfalfa with added oil to meet the energy requirements.
 For example Dengie Healthy Tummy provides 11.5MJ/kg of slow release energy, which is the equivalent to a medium energy mix.